LMS Early Career Fellowships 2022-23 with support from the Heilbronn Institute for Mathematical Research (HIMR) and UKRI

 • Fellowships will be awarded for a period of between 3 and 6 months.

-• The value of the Fellowship will be calculated at £1,475 per month plus a travel allowance.
+• The value of the Fellowship will be calculated at £1,552 per month plus a relocation/collaboration allowance of £800.

-• The travel allowance of £800 is primarily awarded to cover the relocation travel costs of the applicant to the institution where the Fellowship will be held.
-Any remaining travel allowance may be used to support visa costs and travel costs for attending research meetings during the tenure of the Fellowship.
+• The relocation/collaboration allowance is primarily awarded to cover the relocation travel costs of the applicant to the institution where the Fellowship will be held, or to cover costs associated to the collaborative research visits outside home institution.
+The relocation/collaboration allowance may also be used to support visa costs and travel costs for attending research meetings during the tenure of the Fellowship.
 Fellows are expected to keep receipts to accompany the financial report at the end of the Fellowship.

-• Grants in this call will be awarded with the earliest start for visits being1 April 2023 and latest start date being 31 March 2024.
+• Grants in this call will be awarded with the earliest start for visits being 1 April 2024 and latest start date being 31 March 2025.

-• Applicants should read the Conditions of Award (below) prior to submitting an application.
+• Applicants should read the Conditions of Award prior to submitting an application.

 How to apply